collabro2017/Pred/README.md

 	pip install -r requirements.txt
 	$ python getEmails.py

-''It will prompt you to enter your mail credentials: ''
+'''It will prompt you to enter your mail credentials: '''
 	Enter gmail username:
 	Enter gmail password: